shahriar-rahman/Scraping-Unlisted-Zone-Shares/README.md

 ## Introduction
 ---------------------------------------------------------
-UnlistedZone is India’s leading startup to facilitate the buying or selling process of your Unlisted, ESOP, or Pre-IPO Shares.
+**Unlisted Shares** is one of the leading startup to facilitate in India where transactions of purchase and selling a myriad of Unlisted, ESOP, or Pre-IPO Shares.
+This study aims to utilize crawleing tools to acquire the database that can be found on the aforementioned website.
-This project aims to extract all the information by utilizing spider bots to index, then fetch and parse the page to obtain relevant information related to the Company such as their names, shares, last traded price, and cost per lot.

 ## Project Organization
 ---------------------------------------------------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with various commands ├── README.md     <- The top-level README for developers using this project.
-    ├── scraping_data
-    │   ├── excel          <- Data in xlsx format for better data analysis.
-    │   ├── xml            <- Data in xml format.
-    │   └── json           <- Data in Json format for better utilization.
     │
-    │   ├── config         <- Contains the scrapy configuration file.
+    ├── README.md	#The top-level README for developers using this project.
     │
+    ├── datasets
+    │   ├── excel	#XLSX format for better visualization.
     │
-    ├── img                 <- Contains project image files.
+    │   ├── csv	#CSV format.
     │
+    │   └── json	#Json format for effective utilization.
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         			generated with `pip freeze > requirements.txt`
+    ├── files	#Contains various files related to this repository.
     │
+    │
+    ├── requirements.txt	#Allows reproducing the analysis environment, generated using `pip freeze > requirements.txt` command.
+    │
-    ├── setup.py         <- makes project pip installable (pip install -e .) so src can be imported ├── src                 <- Source codes for use in this project.
+    ├── unlisted_zone	#Source codes for this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py	#Treats the source a Python module.
+    │
-    │   │
+    │   ├── scrapy.cfg
+    |
     │   ├── spiders         <- Contains scripts that crawls and initiates instructions for data scraping.
     │   │   └── items.py
 	│   │   └── middlewares.py